MAD32 EV Mini Oled Edition for EVs on ESP32

 BLE Client → Remote VESC BT

-• ESP32 connects to remote VESC BT module
+• Connects to remote VESC BT module wirelessly

 • No UART wiring required (100% wireless)

-• Perfect for wireless monitoring or 2nd vehicle
+• Perfect for monitoring 2nd vehicle or remote VESC

 VESC Functionality Disabled